tnevolin/civ3-the-will-to-power/README.md

 * Defenders are cheap and tough but weak.
 * Attackers are about 50% stronger than same era defenders.
 They easily beat them on flat land but not that easy in rough terrain and cities.
 * Slow attackers are moderately tough.
 They can survive in rought terrain and play supportive defense role.
-* Fast attackers are very fragile and cannot withstand the counterattack.
+* Fast (mounted) attackers are fragile and cannot withstand the counterattack.
 They still benefit from first strike and disengagement.
+* The above does not apply to motorized/armored modern attackers.
+The era of the foot soldiers sunset so they have better defense/offense ratio similar to previous era foot soldiers.
 * Basic ealry defenders (Spearman, Pikeman, Rifleman) do not require resourses to ensure adequate defense at all times.
 * Fast attackers are more fragile and demand extra protection.
 * Artillery strength is doubled to make them more usable in not even that huge groups.